PostHog/posthog.com/contents/blog/session-recording-performance.md

 One of the packets from a CommandBar trial.

-> 💡 **Queuing** — how long it took to add the request to the request queue.
+> **Queuing:** How long it took to add the request to the request queue.
 >
-> **Stalled** — how long the request waited in the queue before being dispatched, either due to other higher priority requests or the CPU being idle.
+> **Stalled:** How long the request waited in the queue before being dispatched, either due to other higher priority requests or the CPU being idle.
 >
-> **Request sent** — how long it took to send the request
+> **Request sent:** How long it took to send the request
 >
-> **Waiting for server response** — how long it took for the server, in this case [app.posthog.com](http://app.posthog.com), to reply over the internet.
+> **Waiting for server response:** How long it took for the server, in this case [app.posthog.com](http://app.posthog.com), to reply over the internet.
 >
-> **Content Download** — how long after the initial packet did it take to download the response, in this case, an acknowledgement of receipt.
+> **Content Download:** How long after the initial packet did it take to download the response, in this case, an acknowledgement of receipt.

 You should remember that these requests are dispatched asynchronously, so the leading contributor to the request speed – the ~40ms wait from [app.posthog.com](http://app.posthog.com) – isn’t blocking the page from operating.
 For the *most part*.